Precision Neuroscience: Testing

 Precision Neuroscience has successfully used the Layer 7 Cortical Interface to record neural signals in animals and in human patients.
 In June 2023, Precision Neuroscience announced it had performed a pilot human clinical trial in collaboration with the Rockefeller Neuroscience Institute and the Department of Neurosurgery of the West Virginia University School of Medicine.
 According to WIRED, “the implants were able to read, record, and map electrical activity in part of the patients’ temporal lobes, which helps process sensory input.”

 In May 2023, the U.S. Food and Drug Administration granted Precision Neuroscience's system Breakthrough Device designation.
-As of 2023, Precision is in the process of applying for full FDA clearance for its first-generation product.

-In March 2024, Precision Neuroscience announced expanded clinical studies at the Icahn School of Medicine in New York City (led by Ignacio Saez) and the Hospital of the University of Pennsylvania in Philadelphia (led by Iahn Cajigas Gonzales).
+In March 2024, Precision Neuroscience announced expanded clinical studies at the Icahn School of Medicine in New York City and the Hospital of the University of Pennsylvania in Philadelphia.

-The U.S. FDA granted 510(k) clearance for Precision's Layer 7 Cortical Interface, a high-resolution cortical electrode array, in 2025.
-The 1,024 electrode array is a core component of Precision's brain-computer interface system and is used to record, monitor and stimulate electrical activity on the brain's surface.
-The Layer 7 Cortical Interface is authorized for commercial use, with implantation durations of up to 30 days; Precision has implanted Layer 7 on the cerebral cortex of 37 patients, as of April 2025.
+The U.S. FDA granted 510(k) clearance for Precision's Layer 7 Cortical Interface in March of 2025.
+The Layer 7 Cortical Interface is authorized for commercial use, with implantation durations of up to 30 days.

+In October 2025, Precision published results in Nature Biomedical Engineering demonstrating that its high-bandwidth brain–computer interface can be delivered without traditional open-brain surgery.
+The study combined preclinical animal studies with pilot human testing in five patients undergoing standard neurosurgical procedures.
+The system achieved high-resolution neural recordings and supported motor and sensory decoding as well as focal stimulation — at performance levels previously associated only with penetrating electrodes.
+In 2026, researchers at Johns Hopkins University reported real-time neural control of two-dimensional cursor movement as well as speech classification in four patients using the Layer 7 system.

+In a study published in Neurosurgical Focus in February 2026, researchers at Johns Hopkins Hospital reported results from four patients who underwent awake craniotomy procedures using the Layer 7 device.
+The study demonstrated real-time speech classification with 77.5% accuracy on a four-word task and cursor control with 78–84% accuracy across four directional targets, achieved within a single intraoperative session of 20–30 minutes.
+No device-related adverse events were reported.
+The authors noted the study was limited by its small sample size.

+Precision is a founding charter member of the Implantable BCI Collaborative Community (iBCI-CC), an initiative developed in partnership with the FDA in 2024.
+The company has stated that one of its near-term goals is a fully implantable wireless device to enable patients with paralysis to independently operate digital devices such as computers, smartphones, and productivity software.
+As of January 2026, the Layer 7 Cortical Interface had been tested in over 68 patients, according to the company.